FanFeast/FanFeast/README.md

 <p> I'm Mukul Ganwal working as a perception engineer currently and I used to be at Carnegie Mellon University as a masters student focusing on Robotics, Deep Learning and ML integration with automation. </p>

-<p> I'm orignially from New Delhi, India and currently based out of Pittsburgh, Pennsylvania. </p>
 <ul>
   <li> 🔭 I'm currently focused on Generative AI and 2D/3D instance segmentation methods </li>
   <li> ⚡ I'm interested in Computer Vision, Machine Learning and Controls. </li>